prule/data-processing-experiment/ReadMe.md

 Data Processing Experiment - Part 9
 ---
-- The one where I try applying the framework to an external problem.
+- The one where I try applying the framework to an external use-case.

 ---